monikabaltova/airbnc/README.md

 ## Overview

-A full-stack web application that mimics a rental property platform.
+A full-stack web application that mimics a property rental site.
+This repo is for the Backend portion of the project and is built using Node.js, Express, and PostgreSQL.
+Uses Supabase for database hosting, and is deployed on Render.

 ### 📋Prerequisites